urinieto/calibron/README.md

 The solver will attempt to find a valid solution and display it when found.

-Once the solution is found, it will print it via some _beautiful_ ASCII art (not really beautiful, sorry).
+The solution is plotted via some _beautiful_ ASCII art (not really beautiful, sorry).

 ## Time Complexity